OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 ---
-title: Selenium Series - Travis CI
+title: "Selenium series: Travis CI"
-description: In this post we learn how to build and test our project with Travis CI
+description: In this post, we learn how to build and test our project with Travis CI
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2018-10-01